 Going through a relationship break-up is emotionally difficult for most people.
-However, this experience can trigger unusual behavior in a few who act out in bazaar and sometimes frightening ways.
+However, this experience can trigger unusual behavior in a few who act out in bizarre and sometimes frightening ways.
 It is often easy to lose perspective on what is or is not appropriate behavior in these situations.

 If your spouse or ex is engaging in any of the following behaviors, inform your attorney immediately, because you may be a victim of stalking:

 - calling when you ask them not to